What is the Form I-9?

 - Justworks account administrators will be prompted to complete Section 2 directly in their Justworks account, once Section 1 has been completed by the employee.

-When completing Form I-9, the authorized representative must physically examine each document presented to determine if it reasonably appears to be genuine and relates to the employee presenting it.
-Reviewing or examining documents via webcam is not permissible.
+When completing Form I-9, the authorized representative must physically examine each document presented to determine if it reasonably appears genuine and relates to the employee presenting it in person.
+Reviewing or examining documents virtually is not permissible.

 Notaries as Authorized Representatives